FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/listcost.md

 * In cases where ListUnitPrice and QuantityInPricingUnit are available (i.e., not null), the following applies: Cost = Price * Quantity.
 However, in cases where ListUnitPrice and QuantityInPricingUnit are not available (e.g., in the case of tax, ad-hoc credits, etc.), ListCost must be provided and must comply with the specified normative.

+### Free-tier, volume/tier-based, BYOL-based and dynamically-priced SKU rates

+* Being inclusive of the impacts of free-tier, volume/tier-based, BYOL-based and dynamically priced SKU rates, the **List Cost cannot** be used for calculating savings based on volume/tier-based pricing, the use of pre-owned software licenses (BYOL - Bring Your Own License), leveraging interruptible resources and/or services, or optimizing usage to take advantage of dynamic pricing models.

 ### Quantity-Driven Pricing strategies

 * See [Appendix: Quantity-Driven Pricing strategies](../appendix/quantity_driven_pricing_strategies.md) section for more information on Quantity-Driven Pricing strategies (such as flat-rate, volume-based rates and tier-based rating) and related UC scenarios